iriderpro/6_password_strength/README.md

 for launch need python 3

-copy password_blacklist.py and password_strength.py
-in same directory

-file password_blacklist.py consists of a list of "bad" passwords, you can add it
+script consists of a list of "bad" passwords, you can add it

 Example of script launch on windows, Python 3.6: